Slideshow Pictures: Omega-3 Fatty Acids - Benefits of Fish Oil, Salmon, Walnuts, & More

 More research is needed to determine whether or not omega-3s could help reduce the risk of colon cancer, breast cancer, and advanced prostate cancer.
 The American Cancer Society recommends a diet that includes fish, but the organization does not endorse omega-3 supplements for cancer prevention.

 Parents be wary of promises that omega-3s have "brain-boosting" powers for children.
 The Federal Trade Commission asked supplement companies to stop that claim unless they can prove it scientifically.
 The American Academy of Pediatrics does recommend that kids eat more fish, as long as it's not breaded and fried.
 Pediatricians also caution against types of fish that are high in mercury, such as shark, swordfish, king mackerel, and tilefish.

 Omega-3: Catch of the Day

-The best source of omega-3 fatty acids is fish, though some varieties deliver a higher dose than others.
+The best source of omega-3 fatty acids is fish, though different fish have different levels.
 Top choices are salmon, mackerel, herring, lake trout, sardines, anchovies, and tuna.
 The American Heart Association recommends at least two servings a week of fish, which is 3.5 ounces of cooked fish or ¾ cup of flaked fish.

 Omega-3 and Tuna

-Tuna is an old-school staple in many people's pantries that can be a good source of omega-3.
-Albacore tuna (often labeled "white") has more omega-3 than canned light tuna, but it also has a higher concentration of mercury contamination.
-The amount of omega-3 in a fresh tuna steak varies, depending on the species.
+Tuna is a staple in many people's pantries and can be a good source of omega-3 fatty acids.
+Albacore tuna (often labeled "white") has more omega-3s than canned light tuna, but it also has a higher concentration of mercury.
+Different tuna species have different levels of omega-3 fatty acids.

 Dangers of Contaminated Fish

 For most people, mercury in fish is not a health concern.
-But the FDA has this advice for pregnant women, nursing mothers, and young children:
+But in can be a concern during pregnancy and nursing, as well as in the growing child.
+The FDA has this advice for pregnant women, nursing mothers, and young children: